Paramedic Program

 These courses will meet in a cohort format and will prepare the student to be eligible to take NREMT’s Paramedic National Registry examination.
 Here is the course outline and below is the per-semester coursework for the VEMSACPE program.

-For our upcoming Fall 2025 Program, click below to see the semester blueprint:
+For our upcoming Fall 2026 Program, click below to see the semester blueprint:

 National Registry of EMTs Written and Practical Examination passing rate

-202X: XX%
+2025: XX%

 Retention Rate (percentage of students graduating from the program)

-202X: XX%
+2025: XX%

 Positive Placement (percentage of students who are employed as paramedics)

-202X: XX
+2025: XX

-Turn your training into college credits
+• Turn your EMS training into progress toward a college degree.